 Associated with each global clock input buffer is a fully digital Delay-Locked Loop (DLL) that can eliminate skew between the clock input pad and internal clock-input pins throughout the device.
 Each DLL can drive two global clock networks.
 The DLL monitors the input clock and the distributed clock, and automatically adjusts a clock delay element.
-Additional delay is introduced such that clock edges reach internal flip-flops one to four clock periods after they arrive at the input.
+Clock edges reach internal flip-flops one to four clock periods after they arrive at the input.
 This closed-loop system effectively eliminates clock-distribution delay by ensuring that clock edges arrive at internal flip-flops in synchronism with clock edges arriving at the input.